Modern Flat Roof Home Designs

 Modern home design tends to have a better flow than most other home styles.
 They’re all about being simple yet beautiful, elegant while efficient and using natural earthy materials along side clean, ultra modern ones.
 As a strictly user based experience contemporary homes are hard to beat.
 In the 1940s and ’50s, mid-century modern design, with its clean lines, natural materials, and bold colors, changed the way homes looked and felt forever.
 Less was now more.
 Decorating a home was more about finding a design in which form served function.
 A philosophy that continues to inspire modern designers to this day.

 Modern design isn’t all about extravagance.
 It celebrates the beauty of simple things like stone, wood and metal.
 The designs are not only refined, but also have a practical purpose.
 Modern homes put the simple concept of form serving function at the forefront of design.

 Don’t go thinking that modern flat roof home designs only look good.
 These innovative homes actually have practical properties.
 For starters, a flat roof can be a usable space.
 Here in NJ we build custom homes with flat roofs all the time, especially on the Ocean.
 Making the roof flat gives you a huge deck the size of an entire floor.
 And because the roof is obviously the highest point of the home, it provides the best view.

 Second is the added height a flat roof gives you.
 NJ has a strict height restriction which dictates a maximum allowable building height to the mean, or mid point, of the roof.
-Let’s say it’s 45′.
-With a traditional peaked a-frame roof that would put the top floor ceiling at around 38′.
-With a flat roof the top floor ceiling can be pushed all the way up to 44′.
-This allows 1 ft’ for the ceiling beams.
-That’s an additional 6 ft. of ceiling height you can split among each floor of the home.
+Since a modern home doesn’t have a mean you can push the roof higher than a traditionally built home.
+This translates into additional ceiling height for each floor.
+At the expense of losing the attic of course.